PlayForm/Pipe/README.md

 ### Default Callbacks

-`FilePipe` provides default callbacks for file processing.
+`Pipe` provides default callbacks for file processing.
 These callbacks can be customized to suit your specific needs.
 Here are the default callbacks:

 ```ts